dadi/docs/docs/api/latest.md

 #### Minimum Requirements

-The JSON file must contain a `fields` property and a `settings` property.
+The JSON file must contain a `fields` property and, optionally, a `settings` property.

 * `fields`: must contain at least one field specification.
 See [Collection Fields](#collection-fields) for the format of fields.
-* `settings`: a `settings` block must be provided, even if it's empty.
-API uses sensible defaults for collection configuration, but these can be overridden using properties in the `settings` block.
+* `settings`: API uses sensible defaults for collection configuration, but these can be overridden using properties in the `settings` block.
 See [Collection Settings](#collection-settings) for details.

 **A skeleton collection specification**